Enforcing Fair Predicted Scores on Intervals of Percentiles by Difference-of-Convex Constraints: Introduction

-DC optimization has been studied extensively for several decades~\citep{tao1997convex,hiriart1985generalized,le2018dc}.
+DC optimization has been studied extensively for several decades~\citep{tao1997convex,hiriart1985generalized,le2018dc,pham2014recent,le2024open}.
 The best-known algorithm for DC optimization is the \emph{difference-of-convex algorithm} (DCA), which iteratively updates the solution by solving a sequence of convex subproblems obtained by linearizing the concave component of each DC function~\citep{tao1986algorithms,pham2014recent}.
-When these subproblems are computationally challenging, they are often solved approximately, leading to the \emph{inexact DCA} (IDCA), which is more practical and widely applicable than the standard DCA~\citep{cruz2020generalized,ferreira2024inexact}.
+When these subproblems are computationally challenging, they are often solved approximately, leading to the \emph{inexact DCA} (IDCA), which is more practical and widely applicable than the standard DCA~\citep{cruz2020generalized,ferreira2026inexact}.
 Although the asymptotic convergence theory of DCA for DC-constrained optimization has been well established~\citep{pang2017computing,sriperumbudur2012proof,pham2014recent}, the convergence rate and the complexity of IDCA for DC-constrained optimization has not been analyzed.

-To bridge this gap, we study the IDCA for general non-smooth DC-constrained optimization and provide a theoretical analysis of its oracle complexity for computing a nearly $\epsilon$-Karush–Kuhn–Tucker (KKT) point.
+To bridge this gap, we study the IDCA for general non-smooth DC-constrained optimization and provide a theoretical analysis of its oracle complexity for computing a nearly $\epsilon$-Karush--Kuhn--Tucker (KKT) point.
 To the best of our knowledge, this is the first complexity analysis of IDCA for DC-constrained problems, making it an important contribution in its own right.
-This represents our second main contribution, in addition to introducing the partial fairness criteria.